ssanj/zat/docs/user-manual/defining-a-template/scopes.md

 # Scopes

 Scopes allow you to choose when a particular variable or plugin is required.
 Scopes depend on [choices](choices.md).
+An example of using scopes and choices together can be found in the [Scala 2 multiple test frameworks](https://github.com/ssanj/scala-2-multiple-test-frameworks-zat) Zat template.

 ## Types of Scopes